michelesr/thesis/src/ccba.md

 point.
 The role of Nginx consists in:

 - routing the requests through the application components
-- managing buffering and queueing of the requests
+- managing request buffering and queueing
 - managing cryptography (https/tls)
 - managing decompression of incoming requests and compression of responses
 - caching the responses for reuse (disabled in development environments)